 Birthing a Dream

-I’ve just completed a novel I started decades ago, but set aside to pursue my journalism and communication careers.
+I’ve completed a novel I started decades ago, but set aside to pursue my journalism and communication careers.
 The story has always stayed with me, begging to be told, and the manuscript now is at the publisher’s!

 I recently used the first quarter of the novel to complete a University of Toronto (U of T) creative writing certificate that I began years ago, but also set aside as I dealt with numerous life transitions.
 Most recently that included companioning my mom and younger brother on their Alzheimer’s journeys.